saskeli/NonogramSolver_TiRa/Documentation/Course_Wrapup.md

 DiCap.txt, Sierp.txt, Swing.txt, tragic.txt, Petro.txt, knot.txt, Gettys.txt and dom.txt are all taken from the survey linked above.
 As these are specifically chosen to be very difficult for automated solving and this solver was never really intended to solve Nonograms with multiple solutions, the results are hardly surprising.

-Space complexity is a none-issue.
+Space complexity is a non-issue.
 The actual complexity is O(n) with fairly high multiples of n.
-Still I could not get any meaningfull data on memory scaling with nonogram size/complexity.
+Still I could not get any meaningful data on memory scaling with nonogram size/complexity.
 The overhead of the .NET framework dwarfs the space used by the acutal solving algorithms.

 Overall the serial solver is faster and more reliable than bad solvers and significantly worse than good solvers.